John Hinnells

 Professor John Russell Hinnells (27 August 1941 - 3 May 2018) was Professor of Comparative Religion at the School of Oriental and African Studies of the University of London.
-At various times he held the posts of lecturer at Newcastle University, then Professor of Comparative Religion at Manchester University, and later at University of Derby and Liverpool Hope University, and was a fellow at Robinson College, Cambridge.
+At various times he held the posts of lecturer at Newcastle University, then Professor of Comparative Religion at Manchester University, and later at the University of Derby and Liverpool Hope University, and was a fellow at Robinson College, Cambridge.

 After school, he spent some time at Mirfield as part of the Community of the Resurrection, where he was influenced by the work of Trevor Huddleston.
-He then went to King's College London, tutored by Christopher Evans and Morna Hooker, and with Desmond Tutu as a tutorial partner.
-Later he would undertake Postgraduate work at the School of Oriental and African Studies, with Sir Harold Bailey and Mary Boyce.
+He then went to King's College London, tutored by Christopher Evans and Morna Hooker, with Desmond Tutu as a tutorial partner.
+Later, he would undertake postgraduate work at the School of Oriental and African Studies with Sir Harold Bailey and Mary Boyce.

-From 1967 he shaped his subject in several ways over a period of five decades:
+From 1967 on, he shaped his subject in several ways over a period of five decades: